Epipogium roseum: Taxonomy and naming

 This ghost orchid was first described in 1857 by David Don who gave it the name Limodorum roseum and published the description in Prodromus florae Nepalensis.
-In 1857, John Lindley changed the name to Epipogium roseum.
+In 1857, John Lindley changed the name to Epipogium roseum in the Journal of the Proceedings of the Linnean Society, Botany.
 The specific epithet (roseum) is a Latin word meaning "rose-coloured".

 Distribution and habitat

 Epipogium roseum grows in high rainfall habitats, especially rainforest, on decaying wood.
-It is found in many countries including China, India, Indonesia, Japan, Kashmir, Laos, Malaysia, Nepal, the Philippines, Sri Lanka, Thailand, Vietnam, tropical Africa, New Guinea, Australia and some Pacific islands including the Solomon Islands.
-In Australia it occurs from the Windsor Tableland in Queensland to the Macleay River in New South Wales.
+It is found in many countries including China, India, Indonesia, Japan, Laos, Malaysia, Nepal, the Philippines, Sri Lanka, Thailand, Vietnam, tropical Africa, New Guinea, Australia and some Pacific islands including the Solomon Islands.
+In Australia it occurs from the Windsor Tablelands in Queensland to the Macleay River in New South Wales.